nehAshwin/Left-Right-Center/README.md

-# Left Right Center
+# Left Right Center Game

-## Introduction
+## Overview
-This project is a simulation of a simplified version of the dice game Left, Right, and Center.
-This game is entirely a game of change, with no skill or player decisions (except for a die roll).
+Welcome to Left Right Center, a simplified simulation of the dice game.
+This game relies solely on chance, with players making no strategic decisions other than rolling a die.

-## Game Rules
+## Game Mechanics
-In this simulation, the user will specify the number of players in the game.
-The names of the players will be given to you.
-The first player in the list of names will go first.
-Players will sit in a circle in the order that they appear in the list of names with a pot in the middle of the table.
-Each player will start with 3 chips, and roll one die for each chip, with a maximum of three dice rolled per turn.
-A player will the roll their 6 sided dice, and do something based on the result of those rolls.
-For each die, they will follow the instructions in the table:
+Players specify the number of participants at the beginning of the game.
+The players' names are provided, and gameplay follows a clockwise order based on the given list of names.
+Players sit in a circular formation around a central pot on the table.
+Each player starts with three chips and rolls one die per chip, with a maximum of three dice per turn.

+Upon rolling the dice, players take actions based on the results:
-  If the player rolls a 1, 2, or 3 (this represents a dot), the player will keep one of their chips
+- Rolling 1, 2, or 3 (dot) allows the player to retain one of their chips.

-  If the player rolls a 4 (this represents a left), then the player passes one chip to the left (clockwise)
+- Rolling 4 (left) requires the player to pass one chip to the player on their left (clockwise).

-  If the player rolls a 5 (this represents a center), then the player places one chip in the pot
+- Rolling 5 (center) entails placing one chip into the central pot.

-  If the player rolls a 6 (this represents a right), then the player passes one chip to the right (counter-clockwise)
+- Rolling 6 (right) necessitates passing one chip to the player on their right (counter-clockwise).

-After that turn, the next player will take their turn.
-The game continues until only one person has chips.
-That player is the winner.
-If a player has no chips, they are still in the game, but do not get to roll a die.
-They can begin rolling again if they are passed a chip by one of their neighbors.
+Play proceeds in turns, with each player taking their actions before passing to the next player.
+The game continues until only one player holds any chips, declaring them the winner.
+Players without chips remain in the game but forfeit their turn until they receive a chip from a neighboring player.

-## Data Structures and C Concepts
+## Implementation Details
-This project utilizes a typedef array for the dice rolls DOT, LEFT, RIGHT, CENTER
+- The project employs a typedef array to represent the outcomes of dice rolls: DOT, LEFT, RIGHT, and CENTER.

-This project utilizes a random seed generator to generate dice rolls
+- Random seed generation is utilized to simulate dice rolls.